-The CTMRD boundaries include both the Service Area Boundary and the Contaminant Boundary.
+The CTMRD boundaries include both a Service Area Boundary and a Contaminant Boundary.

 As per NRS540A.250(3)(b), the Service Area Boundary includes the wholesale and retail service areas of any water purveyor with groundwater wells located inside the area contaminated by PCE (i.e., inside the Contaminant Boundary).
-The Truckee Meadows
+The Truckee Meadows Water Authority (TMWA) has wells inside the Contaminant Boundary and the CTMRD Service Area includes that part of the TMWA service area which includes those wells.
+The CTMRD Service Area also includes the Sun Valley General Improvement District

-Water Authority (TMWA) has wells inside the Contaminant Boundary and the CTMRD Service Area includes that part of the TMWA service area which includes those wells.
-The CTMRD Service Area also includes the Sun Valley General Improvement District (SVGID) and the Parr - Reno Water Company given they are TMWA wholesale customers.
+(SVGID) and the Parr - Reno Water Company given they are TMWA wholesale water customers.

-The Contaminant Boundary includes that area where PCE contamination exists and where the parties who caused or contributed to that contamination can't be identified.
-As per NRS540A.250(3)(a), the Contaminant Boundary also includes the areas where this legacy PCE contamination can be expected to migrate to in the event that remediation is not carried out.
+The Contaminant Boundary includes that area where historical (i.e. present prior to the creation of the CTMRD) PCE contamination exists and where the parties who caused or contributed to that contamination can't be identified.
+As per NRS540A.250(3)(a), the Contaminant Boundary also includes the areas where this historical or legacy PCE contamination can be expected to migrate to in the event that mitigation measures are not carried out.

 Changes to the Service Area Boundary are required when there are changes in the TMWA wholesale and/or retail service areas.
-These changes occur annually after parcels are annexed into or removed from those service areas.
+These changes are made annually when parcels are annexed into or removed from those service areas.